9 Mid-Cycle Update

 Due Date: October 1

-Deans are notified by the Associate Director on May 1 that they are scheduled to provide a Mid-Cycle Update to APPC in October.
+Deans are notified by the office of quality assurance on May 1 that they are scheduled to provide a Mid-Cycle Update to APPC in October.
 This allows for five months to complete the Mid-Cycle Update template, which is a modified version of the Module 7 Action Plan template.

 Below is a step-by-step breakdown of the development, approval, and presentation of the Mid-Cycle Update: